rvcoudert/MPS_Sampling/README.md

 ### 🎥 Reproducibility

-The data analyzed in the publication are available [online](https://figshare.com/articles/dataset/fasta_zip/22133030) on [figshare](https://figshare.com/).
+The data about the 158,027 genomes analyzed in the publication are available [online](https://figshare.com/articles/dataset/MPS-Sampling/22133120) on [figshare](https://figshare.com/).

 ## 🔧 Usage